2005:

 1945:

-Legendary drummer Steve Gadd, who as a ten-year-old appeared as a guest dancing
+Legendary drummer Steve Gadd, who as an eleven-year-old appeared as a guest

-& drumming on TV's the Mickey Mouse Club (during the 1956-57 season), is born in
+tap dancing & drumming on TV's Mickey Mouse Club (during the 1956-57 season), is born

-Rochester, New York.
-Gadd is famous for his work with Paul McCartney, Paul Simon, Steely Dan,
+in Rochester, New York.
+Gadd is world famous for his work with Paul McCartney, Paul Simon, Steely Dan,

 Al Jarreau, Joe Cocker, Eric Clapton and countless others.